 Hey there readers!

 Here at Hack Library School, we pride ourselves on providing engaging, thoughtful, and useful resources for Library and Information Science students.
-The best part of this experience, in my opinion, is the community the writers have with each other and our readers.
-Unfortunately, because we’re a blog by and for students, eventually we have to move on to bigger and better things (like graduation and full-time professional gigs).
+Because we’re a blog by and for students, eventually we have to move on to bigger and better things (like graduation and full-time professional gigs).
 The good news for all of you is that we’re looking for a new group of dedicated students who would like to be regular contributors here.

 We’re looking for people who are enthusiastic, skilled writers who have backgrounds and specialties that we’re currently lacking at HLS.
-We’re looking for a diverse group of writers: diversity of experience, professional interests, and opinions.
+Hack Library School values diversity of opinion and experience, and we’re looking to expand.
+If you don’t see yourself reflected in our site, we want to hear from you.
 We strive to critically engage with topics and we’re not afraid of “stirring the pot”–and we hope you aren’t either!

-We ask that only writers who are graduating in May 2016 or later should apply.
+We ask that only writers who are graduating in May 2022 or later should apply.
 We want our writers to have at least one academic year with Hack Library School so that everyone can have a positive and fulfilling experience.
-Incoming students for fall 2015 are encouraged to apply.

-If you’re interested in regularly contributing to the blog, please send us an email to hacklibschool [at] gmail [dot] com with the following “application materials” by June 30, 2015:
+If you’re interested in regularly contributing to the blog, please send us an email to hacklibschool [at] gmail [dot] com with the following application materials by Wednesday, March 31, 2021.